Alejogb1/job-board/blog-data/how-can-i-setup-private-nameservers-with-an-amazon-lightsail-instance-with-whm--cpanel.md

 id: "how-can-i-setup-private-nameservers-with-an-amazon-lightsail-instance-with-whm--cpanel"
 ---

-alright, let's talk about setting up private nameservers on a lightsail instance running whm/cpanel. i've been down this road a few times, and it's definitely something that needs careful steps, and it's not always intuitive, especially with all the moving parts involved.
+, let's talk about setting up private nameservers on a lightsail instance running whm/cpanel. i've been down this road a few times, and it's definitely something that needs careful steps, and it's not always intuitive, especially with all the moving parts involved.

-so, the core idea here is that you want your own domain’s nameservers (like ns1.yourdomain.com and ns2.yourdomain.com) to resolve *directly* to your lightsail server's ip, instead of relying on your registrar’s dns service, or something like cloudflare. basically you become your own dns authority for your domain and anything using your nameservers. this gives you a lot more control, but it also means more setup and potential headaches if not done well. i remember my first time trying this, back when i was mostly using bare metal servers, and had to learn a *lot* about bind. the process is a bit similar even if we are using lightsail.
+so, the core idea here is that you want your own domain’s nameservers (like ns1.yourdomain.com and ns2.yourdomain.com) to resolve _directly_ to your lightsail server's ip, instead of relying on your registrar’s dns service, or something like cloudflare. basically you become your own dns authority for your domain and anything using your nameservers. this gives you a lot more control, but it also means more setup and potential headaches if not done well. i remember my first time trying this, back when i was mostly using bare metal servers, and had to learn a _lot_ about bind. the process is a bit similar even if we are using lightsail.

 first, let's deal with the obvious: your lightsail instance needs a static ip. you cannot be changing ips or else you will have to update your dns records in every instance, and that would be a bad practice. you will have to associate your instance with a static ip in lightsail console. once you've done that, grab that static ip because you will need it in the next steps. keep it handy.